JoshuaIsADev/Maika-Llaneza-v2/README.md

 This is a portfolio project for a published author which reads her bio, profile image, and projects from Supabase backend.
 It also has a content management app so she can update her content.

-The site is also accessible per client request.
-It has a score of 100 from Google LightHouse and is manually tested on Microsoft Narrator.

 Built with React, Vite and Supabase as the backend.

 Deployed on Netlify